-First, jiggle the drain tubes a bit (…at which point I noticed some of the water drained through — like maybe there was just some air in the lines?)
+- I jiggled the drain tubes a bit (… at which point I noticed some of the water drained through — like maybe there was just some air in the lines?)

-Then, put the drain basket (and the flapper!) back in place and run the dishwasher and hope for the best.
+- Then I put the drain basket (and the flapper!) back in place and ran the dishwasher and hoped for the best.

 End of the story:

 There was no more water resting in the tub of the dishwasher!

 This site (that allows you to type in your dishwasher info) was the best source I found for dishwasher repairs and tips for fixing things yourself.

 I had to remove the basket from the back (inside) the dishwasher and clean it again.
 This time, it was just something I noticed during a routine “spring cleaning” procedure, rather than an emergency — because the dishwasher wasn’t backing up with water.

 But let me tell you, your dishwasher is backing up or not isn’t the only “sign” that something’s going wrong with your dishwasher.
 It can also run less efficiently simply from the amount of build-up that accumulates from all of the food particles and grime that collect at the dishwasher basket area itself.